Various Water Filtration Media and Their Benefits

 Anthracite is mined from coal that has high carbon content.
 It is black and glittery and is the densest type of carbon.
 It is an excellent filter for water filtration.
 Mines are the preferred sources of good quality Anthracite due to the presence of high carbon content in them.

 Anthracite can be used either domestically or for an industrial filtering process.
-Anthracite is one of the most commonly used water filtering media.
-Its unique shape helps it hold particles in the depths of the filtering bed.
-One of the interesting features of Anthracite is its ability to hold solid particles, making it an excellent media for both single bed filtration and multilayered filtration.
+Anthracite is one of the most commonly used water filtering media as its unique shape helps it hold particles in the depths of the filtering bed, whilst being widely available and thus inexpensive.
+One of the interesting features of anthracite is its ability to hold solid particles, making it an excellent media for both single bed filtration and multi layer filtration.
+Unlike many other filter types, anthracite is easily disposed of (providing the contaminants trapped within it are non-toxic).

 Benefits of Anthracite